Skogarmadr/bachelor-thesis/chapters/01-introduction.md

 Chapter \ref{ethereum-a-decentralized-computing-platform} provides a definition of the Ethereum ecosystem and explains all the relevant aspects of this ecosystem as such the Ether, the Gas and the fees, the type of accounts, the transactions, the \gls{evm}, smart contract, and the Solidity.
 All those aspects need to be understood for the implementation of the ethereum part.

-Chapter \ref{cryptography} introduces the security about cryptocurrencies in general as such the private and public key, the definition of hash and \ref{ecc} function and the steps to generate an address in Bitcoin and Ethereum.
+Chapter \ref{cryptography} introduces the security about cryptocurrencies in general as such the private and public key, the definition of hash and \gls{ecc} function and the steps to generate an address in Bitcoin and Ethereum.
 These aspects are important to know how digital signature and fingerprint are defined.

 Chapter \ref{atomic-swap-a-method-of-exchanging-different-cryptocurrencies} defined what is atomic swap by explaining its features such as atomicity, the difference with payment channels, and the security by \gls{htlc}.